GetResponse/DevZone/API/README.md

     {
         "MESSAGE_ID"    : "abc123",
         "queued"        : 1,
-        "contacts"      : 1024
+        "contacts"      : 1024,
+        "segments"      : 4
     }
 ```

+Where:

-Value of `contacts` represents the number of unique email addresses that are set to receive this newsletter.
+* `contacts` - Represents the number of unique email addresses that are set to receive this newsletter chosen by `contacts` or `get_contacts` conditions.
+Presence of contact on suppressions / blacklists does not affect this counter.
+* `segments` - Represents the number of unique segments that are set to receive this newsletter chosen by `segments` or `get_segments` conditions.
+Segments are evaluated when message is sent, therefore amount of contacts is unknown during API call.

+Those counters are mutually exclusive - only one is present depending on how recipients were chosen.

-_JSON error messages (if any):_ `Missing campaign`, `Missing From field`, `Missing Reply-To field`, `Missing contents`, `Contacts list empty`, `Dynamic Content syntax error`, `Daily limit of newsletters exceeded`.
+_JSON error messages (if any):_ `Missing campaign`, `Missing From field`, `Missing Reply-To field`, `Missing contents`, `Missing recipients`, `Cannot mix contact and segment recipients`, `Dynamic Content syntax error`, `Daily limit of newsletters exceeded`.

 **Hint**: You don’t have to worry about duplicates when sending to multiple campaigns.
 If the same email exists in my_campaign_1 and my_campaign_2 campaigns then newsletter will be sent only once to this address (chosen randomly).